 Ingredients:

-8 oz. linguine or thin spaghetti
+8 oz. linguine, thin spaghetti or angel hair pasta

 1 lb. large shrimp, peeled & deveined, patted dry with paper towels